(last updated 7 February 2020)

 Edward's grandfather, William Finn (1811-59) was born in the coastal township of Hythe in southern Kent in England.
 In 1834 he and an accomplice, William Beer, were found guilty of stealing two fowls and transported to Tasmania where William married Catherine Shank (1834-1900) at Launceston in 1854.
 A native of County Clare in Ireland, Catherine had come to Tasmania with her sister, Mary, on the BEULAH in 1851.
 She and William had four children - Edward (1854-98), Ellen (1856-9), Mary (1857-85) and John Finn (1858-1945) - before William's death at Horton in Tasmania in 1859.
 In 1866 Catherine married Richard Ennis at Tasmania's Emu Bay and had five children with him.
 Sometime prior to 1885 the family went to live at Tallarook in central Victoria where Catherine died in 1900.
 Her son John, who worked as a sawyer, and Mary Ann Finn lived all their married lives at Mangalore where Mary Ann died in 1937.
 As the following notice in the Melbourne Argus informs us, John died in Melbourne in 1945: 'FINN - On March 19, at Alfred Hospital, Melbourne, John, the beloved husband of the late Mary Ann Finn of Mangalore, and loving father of Harry (deceased), Kate (Mrs. T. Smith), Jack (deceased), William, Edward (deceased), Tom, Mary (Mrs. Poyner), and Jim, aged 86 years, beloved father-in-law of Ellen, Anne and Doris.

 As indicated in John's death notice, Edward Patrick Finn (1889-1943) pre-deceased his father, dying at St Arnaud in 1943.
 The Australian electoral rolls show he and Annie Victoria had lived all their married lives on Camp Street in Watchem where Edward worked as a labourer.
 Sometime after 1954 Annie moved to Ballarat where she died in 1966.
-The 'Brady' and other family trees on Ancestry tells us they had at least eight children all of whom were born at Watchem.
+The 'Brady' and other family trees on Ancestry tells us they had at least seven children all of whom were born at Watchem.
 One child, Jean Daphne Finn (1936-9), died young.
 We know little about their eldest daughter, Vera Elsie Finn (1913-68) beyond the fact she died as a pensioner at Beechworth in Victoria in 1968.
-As detailed below, we have discovered a little more about their other six children all of whom married and had children and grandchildren of their own.
+As detailed below, we have discovered a little more about their other five children all of whom married and had children and grandchildren of their own.